suspect-devices/digithink/docs/serverdocs/OperationsGuide.md

 for c in `incus list -cn -f compact|grep -v NAME`; do incus exec $c update.sh; done ; update.sh
 ```

-This could also be used as an ansible ad hoc container.
+This could also be used as an ansible ad hoc command.

 ```sh
 root@kb2018:~# ansible pets -m raw -a "update.sh"